solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 ## Challenge

-Now it’s your turn to build something independently.
+Now it's your turn to build something independently.
 Since we're starting with very simple programs, your task will closely resemble what we've just created.
 The goal is to practice writing the code from scratch without referencing prior examples, so try to avoid copying and pasting.